continuedev/continue/docs/docs/telemetry.md

 )
 ```

-You can turn off anonymous telemetry by changing the value of `allow_anonymous_telemetry` to `false`.
+You can turn off anonymous telemetry by changing the value of `allow_anonymous_telemetry` to `False`.